owainlewis/yfinance/README.md

 # YFinance

-A Haskell interface to Yahoo Finance
+A Haskell library for querying real time stock market data including indexes such as NASDAQ and the S&P500

 ```haskell